AqwamCreates/DataPredict/docs/API/Models/ExpectationMaximization.md

 Predict which cluster does it belong to for a given data.

 ```
-ExpectationMaximization:predict(featureMatrix: Matrix): integer, number
+ExpectationMaximization:predict(featureMatrix: Matrix, returnOriginalOutput: boolean): Matrix, Matrix -OR- Matrix
 ```

 #### Parameters:

 * featureMatrix: Matrix containing data.

+* returnOriginalOutput: Set whether or not to return probabilityMatrix matrix instead of clusterNumberVector and closestDistanceVector.

 #### Returns:

-* clusterNumber: The cluster which the data belongs to.
+* clusterNumberVector: A vector containing the cluster that the data belongs to.

 * highestProbabilityVector: The probability (n x 1) matrix of the datapoint belongs to that particular cluster.

+-OR-

 ## Inherited From